Geology beneath the waves: developing maps and models of the sea floor

 Over 70 per cent of the Earth’s surface lies beneath the waves of our seas and oceans.
 Most of this hidden world remains uncharted; however, scientific research, offshore development, conservation and marine management are all driving an increasing demand for offshore environmental data.
 This special webinar focuses on some of the cutting-edge geological sea floor mapping and modelling research that is currently being undertaken at BGS, which is both generating and using these state-of-the-art datasets.

-The webinar will cover three areas of our current marine geoscience research:
+The webinar covers three areas of our current marine geoscience research:

 - a new generation of geological mapping for the UK continental shelf and nearshore areas, highlighting key drivers for the mapping and the science that underpins it